RickStrahl/BlogPosts/2023-09/Dotnet Tool Component not found on the Mac/DotnetToolsNotFoundOnTheMac.md

 This is a very short note to self in regards to installing and then running a global **DotNet Tool** on a Mac, which apparently after a default install of the .NET SDK, doesn't work *out of the box*.

+One of the reasons I like using `dotnet tool` is that it's one very easy way to create tools/console apps that can run on any platform that support the .NET SDK **without having to explicit target a specific platform**. .NET Tools handles creating the correct proxy file to launch the tool on each platform that the tool is installed.

-Here's the scenario: I installed the .NET SDK using the Mac installer from the [.NET download page](https://dotnet.microsoft.com/en-us/download) which is easy enough as it now is a one click install.
+So here's the scenario: I installed the .NET SDK on a brand new M2 Mac, using the Mac installer from the [.NET download page](https://dotnet.microsoft.com/en-us/download), which is easy enough as it's now a one-click install.

 After installing the .NET SDK, I went ahead and installed one of my tools on a Mac using the `dotnet tool install -g` command from the default (ZSH) Mac Terminal: